nlaminero/intern-repo/high-fi-prototype.md

 ---

-## Research & Learn
-- Difference between low-fidelity and high-fidelity prototypes
-- Impact of colors, typography, and spacing on usability and accessibility
-- Best practices for animations and micro-interactions in Figma
-- Ensuring high-fidelity designs align with brand guidelines

----

 ## Iteration & Feedback Summary

 Mia’s feedback: Simplify the homepage into a snapshot view showing only key habits and tasks.